Spatial Manifestations of Order Reduction in Runge-Kutta Methods for Initial Boundary Value Problems: Boundary Layers in the Global Error and Order Reduction

 where $z := e^{\imath \omega \dt}$, and

 Substituting \eqref{periodic_ansatz} into \eqref{eq:ApproxErrIRK} and \eqref{eq:ApproxErrIRK1} yields the coupled system for $(\errl, \veci{\err})$:

-Equation \eqref{eq:MatsystemError} is supplemented with $s$-boundary conditions for $\vec{\err}$, and no boundary conditions for $\errl$.
+Equation \eqref{eq:MatsystemError} is supplemented with $s$ boundary conditions for $\vec{\err}$, and no boundary conditions for $\errl$.
 Hence, \eqref{eq:MatsystemError} is actually a differential algebraic equation.
 The block components in \eqref{eq:MatsystemError} for the differential equation (which involve only the stage errors $\vec{\err}$) may be separated from the algebraic equation (which couple the stage and function errors $\vec{\err}$, $\errl$) by simultaneously transforming $\MatB$ and $\BlockM$ into upper block triangular form.
-To do this, we first multiply \eqref{eq:MatsystemError} through on the left by the Schur complement $\SchurBlock$ of $\BlockM$, followed by the matrix $\MatD$, where:
+To do this, we first multiply \eqref{eq:MatsystemError} through on the left by a matrix $S_\Gamma$, which block-diagonalizes $\Gamma$, followed by the matrix $\MatD$, where

 Here we have used that $A$ is invertible to define $\vecipower{\tempw}{T}$.
-Multiplication yields:
+Multiplication yields

 where the \emph{\matrixM}

 appear in the block matrices of \eqref{eq:MatsystemError2}, while